 - determine business rules establishing all workflows on the Platform

-- remain accountable and responsible for all visa decision making
+- at all times remain accountable and responsible for all visa decision making

 - continue to be responsible for national security and risk assessment